 The terms assertion and negation are used exclusively.
 This is done to avoid confusion when working with a mixture of "active low" and "active high" signal.
 The term assert, or assertion, indicates that a signal is active, independent of whether that level is represented by a high or low voltage.
 The term negate, or negation, indicates that a signal is inactive.

-The "If Unused" column provides information on how to terminate pins if they are unused in a customer design.
 Buffer type definitions are detailed in Section 1.2, Buffer Types.

 TABLE 3-1: PIN DESCRIPTIONS